hodlsimulator/ScreenActions/ScreenActions/README.md

 # Screen Actions

-On-device App Intents that act on whatever’s on screen: quickly add calendar events and reminders, pull out contact details, and turn receipt text into a CSV you can share. iPhone only.
+On-device App Intents that act on what’s on screen: quickly add calendar events and reminders, pull out contact details, and turn receipt text into a CSV you can share. iPhone only.

 - **Bundle ID:** `com.conornolan.Screen-Actions`
 - **App Group:** `group.com.conornolan.screenactions`